Modern Jive: Branding

 The term Modern Jive was coined in 1990 by Christine Keeble on a program called 'How to Jive', designed to promulgate this new style of jive.
 At that time the dance was known variously as Ceroc, LeRoc, or French Jive.
 Christine Keeble used the term 'modern jive' to encompass all of these names.

 The term 'modern jive' was adopted, despite the absence of chasse or triple step (typical of "real" jive forms).
 Various clubs used the umbrella term as the dance spread out from its two earliest centres of London and Bristol and it later became accepted as a generic term for the dance.
 It is now used by a large number of independent teachers across the UK and internationally.
 It is also used by many of the franchise operators, although these companies often still prefer to use their own branding.

 Organizations

-In the English-speaking world, Modern Jive classes and events are often franchised or run under various brand names, including, Jive Addiction, Blitz, DanceJive, ViBe Dance Nights, "Revolution Dance" Northwest, Ceroc, LeRoc, Ginger Jive, Mo'Jive, Cloud9, Jiveasy, South Coast Modern Jive, The Thing, and others.
+In the English-speaking world, Modern Jive classes and events are often franchised or run under various brand names, including, Jive Addiction, Blitz, DanceJive, ViBe Dance Nights, "Revolution Dance" Northwest, Ceroc, LeRoc, Just Jivin', Ginger Jive, Mo'Jive, Cloud9, Jiveasy, South Coast Modern Jive, The Thing, in New Zealand under Move Dance Ltd and others.
 Beyond the bounds of the English-speaking world, modern jive has still to make a significant impact.
 In Europe there are JiveNation Poland in Poland, M-Jive and Jive.Berlin in Germany and Leroc Zürich and Modern Jive Zürich in Switzerland which are slowly bringing the dance style to a wider audience.